 What is a Vampire Attack?

-Let’s make it simpler for you with an example.
+Let’s make it simpler with an example.

 There are several ways to encourage behaviour, but the most popular one is to use the new platform's tokens to promote usage and liquidity.